Phenomenological study of two minor zeros in neutrino mass matrix using trimaximal mixing: Introduction

-The most widely studied lepton flavor mixing is Tribimaximal~(TB) mixing pattern~\cite{Harrison:2002er,Harrison:2002kp,Xing:2002sw, Harrison:2003aw}.
-Although the TB mixing matrix correctly predicted the value of atmospheric mixing angle $\theta_{23}$ and the solar mixing angle $\theta_{12}$, it, however, failed to explain a non zero value of the reactor mixing angle $\theta_{13}$ that was confirmed by several experiments such as T2K~\cite{T2K:2011ypd}, MINOS~\cite{MINOS:2011amj}, Double Chooz~\cite{DoubleChooz:2011ymz} and Daya Bay~\cite{DayaBay:2012fng}.
+Although TB mixing pattern was studied extensively in literature, it, however, was ruled out due to a non zero value of the reactor mixing angle~$\theta_{13}$ confirmed by several experiments such as T2K~\cite{T2K:2011ypd}, MINOS~\cite{MINOS:2011amj}, Double Chooz~\cite{DoubleChooz:2011ymz} and Daya Bay~\cite{DayaBay:2012fng}.
 In order to accommodate a non zero value of $\theta_{13}$, TM mixing matrix was constructed by multiplying the TB mixing matrix by an unitary matrix~\cite{Kumar:2010qz,He:2011gb,Grimus:2008tt}.
-If the first column of the TM mixing matrix is identical to the first column of TB mixing matrix, it is named as TM$_1$ mixing matrix and if the second column is identical to that of the TB mixing matrix it is called TM$_2$ mixing matrix.
-In this paper we analyze the compatibility of two minor zero neutrino Majorana textures with the recent experimental data using the TM mixing matrix.
+If the first column of the TM mixing matrix is identical to the first column of TB mixing matrix, it is called TM$_1$ mixing matrix and if the second column is identical to that of the TB mixing matrix it is called TM$_2$ mixing matrix.
+In this paper we analyze the compatibility of two minor zero neutrino Majorana textures with the recent experimental data using TM$_1$ and TM$_2$ mixing matrix.
 By using two minor zero conditions one can reduce the number of free parameters in the model.
 We analyse fifteen possible cases of two minor zeros in neutrino mass matrix and found only two cases, namely class $A_1$ and class $A_2$, that are compatible with the present neutrino oscillation data.
 In order to study the detail feature of the mass matrix elements we first perform a $\chi^2$ analysis of the allowed two minor zero textures.
 We use five observables in our $\chi^2$ analysis, namely three mixing angles and the two mass squared differences.
 We do not use Dirac CP violating phase $\delta$ in our $\chi^2$ analysis as its value has not been measured yet.
 We also find the degree of fine tuning in the neutrino mass matrix elements for each allowed textures.
-Moreover, We give our model predictions of the unknown Dirac and Majorana CP violating phases, the total neutrino mass, effective Majorana mass and the effective electron antineutrino mass for these two classes.
+Moreover, We give our model predictions of the unknown Dirac and Majorana CP violating phases, the total neutrino mass, effective Majorana mass and the effective electron anti-neutrino mass for these two classes.